ethantkoenig/lotsoffiles2/content/kt/seed.md

-# seed #
+# seed, semen #

 ## Definition: ##

 A seed is the part of a plant that gets planted in the ground to reproduce more of the same kind of plant.
 It also has several figurative meanings.

-* The term "seed" is used figuratively and euphemistically to refer to the tiny cells inside a man or woman that combine to cause a baby to grow inside the woman.
+* The term "seed" is used figuratively and euphemistically to refer to the tiny cells inside a man or woman that combine to cause a baby to grow inside the woman, this is called semen.
 * Related to this, "seed" is also used to refer to a person's offspring or descendants.
 * This word often has a plural meaning, referring to more than one seed grain or more than one descendant.
 * In the parable of the farmer planting seeds, Jesus compared seeds to the Word of God being planted in people's hearts in order to produce good spiritual fruit.